ofdn/CC-India/meeting 1/Meeting report.md

 21 individuals from Bengaluru and 4 from Delhi participated, and 2 participants joined online.
 The meeting was a bit longer than 2 hours and the minutes were captured in an [Etherpad](https://etherpad.wikimedia.org/p/ccindia1).

 ## Preparation:
-The preparation of the meeting started a little over a month where three volunteers who were the initial CCGN members with guidance from Simeon Oriko, Community Manager at Creative Commons started planning for the first meeting.
+The preparation of the meeting started a little over a month where three volunteers — Savithri Singh, Subhashish Panigrahi and Veethika Mishra — who were the initial CCGN members with guidance from Simeon Oriko, Community Manager at Creative Commons started planning for the first meeting.

-Active social media and media outreach were made by volunteers to reach out to more people.
-As an effect of this, 120 people signed up to join in the meeting both physically and online.
+Active [social media](https://twitter.com/ofdnorg/status/1027582777388986369) and [media outreach](https://thewire.in/tech/as-creative-commons-restructures-globally-what-should-its-future-in-india-look-like) were made by volunteers to reach out to more people. (*posters and banners designed can be found [here](https://github.com/ofdn/marks/tree/master/CC-India)*) As an effect of this, 120 people signed up to join in the meeting both physically and online.
 33% of the participants who signed up represented civil society, 28% represented academia where 14% represented government and public sector organizations.

 # Meeting:
 The Centre for Internet and Society (CIS) was the venue for the Bengaluru meeting where Acharya Narendra Dev College was the the venue for Delhi.
 CIS kindly hosted a social with snacks and 4 staffers participted both in Bengaluru and Delhi.